How Does Google Ads Geographical Targeting Really Work?

 From Google’s own documentation once again:

-When determining which ads to show on a Google search result page, the AdWords system considers the user's current search term as well as some of the user's previous searches during the same search session.
+When determining which ads to show on a Google search result page, the Google Ads system considers the user's current search term as well as some of the user's previous searches during the same search session.
 If the system detects a relationship, it'll show ads related to these other terms, too.

 Emphasis mine again, but here we see some pretty aggressive liberties being taken.
 Basically, if someone looks up something about Auburn restaurants, then later on in the same search session (if they haven’t logged out of Google) looks up information on gyms, Google is reserving the right to show them our ad for our Auburn gym.
 Again, as you think about the possibilities here, never underestimate the aggression in Google’s more aggressive matching algorithms.